a-digital/eventbrite/README.md

 Once configured, data is returned through the plugin variable using the following methods:

-`craft.eventbrite.allEvents([expansions] = null, sort = true, time_filter = "current_future", unlistedEvents = false)`
+`craft.eventbrite.allEvents([expansions] = null, sort = true, time_filter = "current_future", unlistedEvents = false, status = "live")`

 This method returns all [events](https://www.eventbrite.com/platform/api#/reference/event/retrieve-an-event) planned by the organisation and specified by the additional event IDs setting.
 The `expansions` parameter should be a [Twig array](https://twig.symfony.com/doc/3.x/templates.html#literals) where the values correspond to the [additional models that can be returned when querying data](https://www.eventbrite.com/platform/api#/introduction/expansions) from the API.
 You can see the [expansions that are available for events in the documentation](https://www.eventbrite.com/platform/api#/reference/event).
 The `sort` parameter will sort events by date by default when organisation and other events are being combined.
 The `time_filter` parameter defaults to current and future events, but can also be `past` or `all`.
-The `unlistedEvents` parameter can be set to `true` if you want to return unlisted events.
+The `unlistedEvents` parameter can be set as `true` if you want to return unlisted events.
+Finally, `status`

-`craft.eventbrite.organisationEvents([expansions] = null, time_filter = "current_future", unlistedEvents = false)`
+`craft.eventbrite.organisationEvents([expansions] = null, time_filter = "current_future", unlistedEvents = false, status = "live")`

 This method returns only [events](https://www.eventbrite.com/platform/api#/reference/event/retrieve-an-event) planned by the organisation, with the parameters working in the same way as the `allEvents` method.